 - Courses: Range from 6 AP courses to remediated instruction in core academic subjects.
 Electives in the Arts, Music, Spanish, and many others such as Botany, Marine Biology, Creative Writing, and Current Social Issues.

 - Special programs: Wilson Reading Program, Touch Math Program, Study Skills Course, Supervised Study Hall, Block Scheduling, SAT and ACT preparation courses, National Honor Society

 - Dorms: Houses organized by gender and age.
-6 to 10 students per house, 2 to 3 students per room.
+6 to 10 students per house, 2 students per room.

 - Staff: 2 Teacher/Counselors per dorm who provide 24 hour care along with support from Care staff.
 Each dorm is overseen by a Residential Campus Administrator.

 - Clubs: Over 20 choices per semester including Yearbook, Student Council, Painting, Biking, Photography, Community Service.
 Students are required to join at least two clubs.

 - Athletics: Competitive co-ed teams in Soccer, Basketball, Softball and Baseball.
 All students are eligible to join.
 Other club sports include yoga, horseback riding, running, tennis, boxing, and rock climbing.
 Twice daily trips to local fitness center.

 — Fine arts: painting, drawing, screen-printing, ceramics, video production and photography

 — Performing arts: Dance, drama, vocal and instrumental music.
 3 large dramatic productions yearly; 2 plays and 1 Broadway musical performed for the Grove campus and the local community